Super Bowl VI: Background

+Host selection process

-The NFL awarded Super Bowl VI to New Orleans on March 23, 1971 at the owners meetings held in Palm Beach, Florida.
+The NFL awarded Super Bowl VI to New Orleans on March 23, 1971, at the owners meetings held in Palm Beach, Florida.
 Six cities submitted bids: Miami, Dallas, Jacksonville, New Orleans, Los Angeles, and Houston.
 It took fourteen ballots to finally select a winner.
 Miami and Dallas emerged as the heavy favorites.
 After thirteen deadlocked votes, support for both Dallas and Miami eroded after owners including Al Davis and Billy Sullivan noted that the Cowboys and Dolphins both were both favorites to reach the Super Bowl.
 They argued against a team having a potential competitive advantage of a home game for the Super Bowl.
 Owners compromised on the 14th vote and selected New Orleans.
 City representatives, namely those from Miami, argued that future votes involve awarding multiple Super Bowl sites at the same meeting.
 They also floated the idea of rotating the host city between AFC and NFC cities annually.
 This would provide the hosts with greater preparation time, and prevent them from having to prepare bids every year.
 The idea to vote on multiple Super Bowls was implemented the following year, but the AFC/NFC rotation was never implemented.